 - ½ teaspoon thyme

-- ¼ teaspoon salts
+- ¼ teaspoon salt

 - ⅛ teaspoon pepper

-- Follow the Cooking Instructions below if you will be cooking right away.
+- Follow the Cooking Instructions below to cook right away.

 - To freeze, seal ziplock bag, removing excess air.